 Windscreen washer fluid level

-It is safe to drive when this warning is lighting but be sure to fill the reservoir as soon as you can.
+It is safe to drive when this car dashboard symbol is lighting but be sure to fill the reservoir as soon as you can.
 If you do this and the light is still on, have the sensor tested and replaced.